Mr1Penguin/DeviantartApi/Readme.md

 Looks like target application must have json.net reference if Api project and target project not on the same folder level.
 ####nuget
 Metadata files ready.
-Package will be posted on [nuget.org](http://nuget.org) once my main application hit v1.0(best variant: 1-3 weeks).
+Package will be posted on [nuget.org](http://nuget.org) once my main application hit v1.0(best date: end of July).

 ###Usage